Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 We must _import_ any resources that we need from another module before we can use them in the current module, otherwise Python will report a `NameError`.
 Importing from another module into the current module allows the current module to access the other module's contents by name.

-### Importing from Packages and Modules

-There are three common ways that we will see packages and modules imported into our projects.
+There are three common ways that we will see packages and modules imported into our projects:

+1. Importing a module by name
+1. Importing a package module by full name
+1. Importing module identifiers using relative names

 Regardless of the `import` style used, we should prefer to put `import` statements near the top of the file doing the importing.
 It _is_ valid syntax to put `import` statements elsewhere in a file, but by putting them near the top, other programmers will know where to look for the modules on which our module depends.

 #### 1. Importing a Module by Name

-This method is especially common for modules that are built-in to Python.
-We will tend _not_ to use this method when importing modules from our own packages, but we should be comfortable seeing it in other code, and using it to access built-in Python features.
+Importing a module by name is especially common for modules that are built-in to Python.

 As an example, consider the `random` module, which provides the `randint` function.